auraphp/Aura.Input/README.md

 Aura.Input comes with an interface for implementations that prevent [cross-site request forgery](https://www.owasp.org/index.php/Cross-Site_Request_Forgery) attacks.
-To make use of this interface, you will need to provide your own CSRF implentation; this is because it depends on two things that Aura.Input cannot provide: an object that tells us if the user is authenticated or not, and an object to generate and retain a crytpographically secure random value
+To make use of this interface, we will need to provide our own CSRF implentation; this is because it depends on two things that Aura.Input cannot provide: an object that tells us if the user is authenticated or not, and an object to generate and retain a crytpographically secure random value